stuartellis/multiform/README.md

 - **python/utils/utils/multiform.py**

+The Make targets in this project use the command builder.
+You may also run the command builder yourself.

 The builder is included in this example project whilst it is being developed.
 It is expected that the builder will be hosted in a separate repository at a later point in time.

 ### Design of Example Project